SpikeFrame/TemporalEncoding/README.md

 # TemporalEncoding
 Supervised learning in spiking neural networks for precise temporal encoding

 Code written in pyNN for training a single-layer, feed-forward spiking network with all-to-all connectivity to form associations between arbitrary input and target output spike patterns.
-Full details in: Gardner, B. & Grüning, A. (2016).
+Alternatively, input patterns may be associated with target output spike patterns provided by other (tutor) neurons.
+More details in: Gardner, B. & Grüning, A. (2016).
 Supervised learning in spiking neural networks for precise temporal encoding.
 PLoS ONE 11(8): e0161335. doi:10.1371/journal.pone.0161335.

 ## Dependencies:
 - Python 2.7